-- 6. Simulation of groundwater/surface-water systems and wellhead protection in two tribal areas (with the Mole Lake and Lac du Flambeau Tribes). - 7.
-Simulation of the effects of water diversion from Shell Lake, Washburn County, on the shallow groundwater lake system (with the City of Shell Lake and the WDNR).
+- 6. Simulation of groundwater/surface-water systems and wellhead protection in three tribal areas (with the Mole Lake, Forest County Potawatomi, and Lac du Flambeau Tribes). - 7.
+Simulation of the effects of water diversion from Shell Lake, Washburn County, on the shallow groundwater lake system (with the City of Shell Lake and the WDNR). - 8.
+Groundwater/surface water interactions in the Upper Fox River Valley of southeastern Wisconsin.